Code of business conduct

 How to report any concerns

 Santa Fe has an open door policy, and we suggest you report any concerns or suspected wrongdoing with your manager.
-If you prefer not to raise it with your manager, you should contact the Group General Counsel or the Group Chief Financial Officer.
+If you prefer not to raise it with your manager, you should contact the Group General Counsel or the Deputy Chief Executive Officer.

-Santa Fe also operates a confidential, independent integrity hotline which is available as an alternative if you are uncomfortable reporting through other channels.
+Santa Fe also operates an external, confidential, independent integrity hotline (link below) which is available as an alternative if you are uncomfortable reporting through other channels.

 +44 (0) 203 691 8301